binarypatrick/binarypatrick.github.io/_posts/2021-03-04-angular-build-versioning.md

 ---
 layout: post
-title: 'Adding build versions in Angular'
+title: "Adding build versions in Angular"
 date: 2021-03-04 19:30:00 -0500
 edit: 2021-03-05 10:30:00 -0500
-category: 'CI/CD'
+category: "CI/CD"
-tags: ['angular', 'pipeline', 'ops']
+tags: ["angular", "pipeline", "ops"]
 ---

 Have you ever found yourself wondering which version of an SPA is running when you pull up your site?
 This was a problem I wanted to answer in my Angular SPA.
 Utilizing the `npm version` command in my build pipeline, I was able to include my pipeline build number in my app, significantly decreased troubleshooting time and version confusion.